-Choosing and implementing a point-of-sale (POS) system can be a nerve-wracking process for retailers.
+Purchasing a new POS system which includes selecting and implementing, can be a nerve-wracking process for retailers.
 The right POS platform should combine commerce, customer engagement, inventory and fulfillment into a single omnichannel system across multiple locations, store formats and even franchise partners.

 In addition to driving sales, a quality POS platform should deliver personalization for in-store and online shopping, and leverage customer loyalty.

-The wrong POS system can cause serious (and expensive) issues.
+Purchasing a new POS system that turns out to be the wrong one can cause serious (and expensive) issues.
 To avoid these incremental costs and failures, here are some tips to keep in mind when choosing a new platform.